heavyblotto/memorativa/docs/memorativa-design.md

 **---[END BOOK]---**

-The Memorativa model integrates established established knowledge domains:

-- **Mythological Symbolism**: Leverages Jungian archetypes through planetary correspondences
-- **Mathematical Topology**: Uses angular relationships as geometric validators of conceptual proximity
-- **AI/ML Principles**: Applies vector space optimization through constrained symbolic encoding

-The triple-vector approach (Planet-Sign-House) creates a *conceptual hologram* where each percept maintains:

-- **Isotropy**: Equal interpretability from any analytical angle (mythological, mathematical, cultural)
-- **Non-locality**: Whole-system properties evident in any subsystem (e.g., Venus-Taurus-2nd House reveals material values archetype)

-The Western mythological framework demonstrates:

-- **Lexical Resonance**: Matches Jung's collective unconscious theory about culturally embedded symbols
-- **Conceptual Parsimony**: 12-based system (Signs/Houses) mirrors human cognitive limits (Miller's Law 7±2 capacity)

-## Visualizing the percept-triplet in vector space
+## Visualizing the prototype in vector space

-To summarize, the percept-triplet calculates an encapsulating concept for a percept based on three vectors:
+To summarize, the percept-triplet is calculated based on three vectors:

 - **What**, archetypes, *Planets*
 - **How**, expression of archetypes, *Signs*
 - **Where**, area of expression of archetypes, *Houses*

-The percept-triplet chart will encode the concept into a conceptual space that retains the cosmological orientation of an object on Earth.
+A circular chart will encode the prototype into a conceptual space that retains the cosmological orientation of an object on Earth.

 Create a circle and bisect it horizontally with a straight line to represent the Earth's horizon.